les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-07-15-il-ne-s-agit-pas-juste-de-se-tenir-debout.markdown

 Most Agile and Lean teams will use a visual management system to expose what is being worked on.
 For Agile software development, this might be called a “task board”, “story wall”, or “Kanban board”.
 These boards will present a process that the work items will move through.
 Progress is typically represented by physically moving cards across the board.
 Ideally, vertical positioning will indicate priority.

 La plupart des équipes agiles et leans utilisent un système de gestion visuel qui montre ce sur quoi on travaille.
-Pour le développement agile de logiciel, cela pourrait appelé "tableau de suivi des tâches", "mur de stories", ou "tableau Kanban".
+Pour le développement agile de logiciel, cela pourrait être appelé "tableau de suivi des tâches", "mur de stories", ou "tableau Kanban".
 Ces tableaux présenteront le processus dans lequel les items se déplaceront.
 L'avancée est généralement représenté en déplaçant les cartes à travers le tableau.
 De manière idéale, la position verticale indiquera la priorité.

 With this board in place, the stand-up moves through each work item from end of process to start of process (e.g., right-to-left) and from highest-to-lowest priority (e.g., top-to-bottom).
 You may even explicitly indicate on the board what sequence should be used.